Healthcare

 2. This week: add your address in Korean as a phone note.
 Practice saying it out loud.
 Register your ICE contact on the lockscreen.

-3. This month: ensure everyone in your household knows where your ARC, passport, and NHIS card are kept, and has a basic idea of which hospital to go to.
+3. This month: make sure everyone in your household knows where your ARC, passport, and NHIS card are kept, and has a basic idea of which hospital to go to.

 4. If you have a chronic condition: carry a short Korean-language summary card (symptom, allergies, medications) in your wallet.

-5. Before travel inside Korea: check the nearest Level 1 or Level 2 ER at your destination via e-gen.or.kr.
+5. Before travel inside Korea: check the nearest emergency facility at your destination via e-gen.or.kr.

-For general medical navigation, see our finding English-speaking doctors guide.
-For insurance basics, our NHIS enrollment guide covers the card and coverage.
-Mental health crises are covered in our mental health care guide.
+For general medical navigation, see Seoulstart's finding English-speaking doctors guide.
+For insurance basics, the NHIS enrollment guide covers the card and coverage.
+Mental health crises are covered in the mental health care guide.

 Frequently asked questions